What is pentostatin (Nipent®)?

 Skin changes

-Pentostatin may affect the skin.
+This treatment may affect your skin.
 Your doctor or nurse can tell you what to expect.
-If the skin feels dry, try using an unperfumed moisturising cream every day.
-Pentostatin can cause a rash, which may be itchy.
+If your skin feels dry, try using an unperfumed moisturising cream every day.
+This treatment can cause a rash, which may be itchy.

-Sometimes the skin may change colour slightly during treatment.
-It may also be more sensitive to the sun.
+You may notice changes in skin colour during treatment.
+Your skin may be more sensitive to the sun.
 Use a suncream with a sun protection factor (SPF) of at least 30 and cover up with clothing and a hat if you are out in the sun.

-Always tell your doctor or nurse about any changes to the skin.
+Always tell your doctor or nurse about any changes to your skin.
 They can give you advice and may give you creams or medicines to help.
-Usually the skin returns to normal when treatment finishes.
+Skin changes usually improve when treatment finishes.

 Numb or tingling hands or feet (peripheral neuropathy)